 Dr. Rahmani has more than 30 years of experience in the technology industry, including more than 25 years at IBM, where she served in roles of increasing seniority across multiple global business segments from 1981 to 2009, most recently as General Manager of Internet Security Systems.
 Subsequent to her tenure at IBM, Dr. Rahmani was Chief Executive Officer at Damballa, Inc., a privately held Internet security software company, from 2009 to 2012.
 From 2017 to 2019, she served as the part-time head of the Innovation Panel at Standard Life Aberdeen plc, a UK-based FTSE 100 global investment company.
 She has served on the Board of the London Stock Exchange Group, plc since 2017, and currently serves as a member of the Nomination Committee, Remuneration Committee and Risk Committee.
 Previously, Dr. Rahmani served as a member of the boards of directors of Elliot Opportunity II Corp. from 2021 to 2023, Computer Task Group, Incorporated from 2015 to 2023, and Aberdeen Asset Management PLC from 2015 to 2017.
+Dr. Rahmani has significant experience as an executive and serving on public company boards of directors, as well as expertise and knowledge related to technology, technical risk management, and digital transformation.

-Age: 57 Director Since: 2016 Committees: Audit (Chair)
+Committees: Audit (Chair)

-- Alliant Energy Corporation (2005 to present) - First Business Financial Services, Inc. (2016 to present)
+- Alliant Energy Corporation (2005 to present) - First Business Financial Services, Inc. (2016 to 2024)